Kumudumali98/-Sleep-Health-and-Lifestyle-Factor-Analysis-Sleep-Health-and-Lifestyle-Factor-Analysis/README.md

 2.  **Root Mean Square Error of Approximation (RMSEA):**

-    The root mean square error of approximation is a parsimonyadjusted fit index, meaning that it favors simplicity in models.
+    The root mean square error of approximation is a parsimony-adjusted fit index, meaning that it favours simplicity in models.
 Lower RMSEA values indicate better fit, with values below 0.05 typically considered good.
 The provided RMSEA of 0.184 suggests a moderate fit.

 3.  **Comparative Fit Index (CFI) and Tucker-Lewis Index (TLI):**

     These indices assess the model fit by comparing it to a baseline model.
-Values closer to 1 indicate better fit.
+Values closer to 1 indicate a better fit.
 Both CFI and TLI values are closer to 1, suggesting a reasonable fit of the model.

 4.  **Standardized Root Mean Square Residual (SRMR):**

-    SRMR measures s the square root of the standardized difference between the sample covariances and the covariances predicted by the model.
-Lower values indicate better fit.
+    SRMR measures the square root of the standardized difference between the sample covariances and the covariances predicted by the model.
+Lower values indicate a better fit.
 The provided SRMR of 0.071 suggests a reasonably good fit.

 Overall, the model appears to have a reasonable fit to the data, although it may not be perfect.
 Further adjustments or evaluations might be necessary depending on the specific goals of the analysis.